spachner/mcmd/README.md

 # mcmd
-Repeat shell commands by mouse click (Mouse CoManD)
+Repeat shell commands by mouse click (Mouse CoMmanD)

 Are you often have to repeat shell commands?
 Are you tired by doing the same key strokes: